innopolis-devops/labs/app_python/README.md

 As we currently have only one route (home, '/'), we have only one test for one endpoint.
 This test checks if we successfully retrieved the home page.

+## Kubernetes

+Kubernetes deployments with and without charts.

+More about Kubernetes for this project is in `k8s/`

+## Monitoring

+Different monitoring, prometheus etc.

+More about Monitoring for this project is in `monitoring/`

+## Terraform

+Terraform best practices, docker etc.

+More about Terraform for this project is in `monitoring/`

 ## Contact